-In May, UCA archaeology students were out in the field honing their skills at Camp Halsey, a 1930s camp near Woolly Hollow State Park that served as a Civilian Conservation Corps (CCC) residential camp.
-Camp enrollees assisted local farmers with Soil Conservation Service (SCS) projects.
+This past week, UCA archaeology students have been out in the field honing their skills at Camp Halsey, a 1930s camp near Woolly Hollow State Park that served as a Civilian Conservation Corps (CCC) residential camp.
+Enrollees there assisted local farmers with Soil Conservation Service (SCS) projects.

 In the 1930s, the U.S. government established “demonstration projects” tied to soil conservation programs within watershed areas.
 The Cadron Creek Demonstration Project was one of the first in Arkansas.
 Camp Halsey was set up as a SCS/CCC residential camp in 1934 to provide local participating SCS farmers with additional labor to assist in various soil conservation methods like building terraces, fencing, sodding pastures, controlling gullies, seeding fields and protecting streams and banks.